-A. Hawaii, Greece and Canary islands and even Iceland have a wide range of black sand beaches that you can visit and explore.
+A. Hawaii, Greece and Canary islands and even Iceland have a wide range that you can visit and explore.
 There are several options to look around when it comes to these spots.

 A. Yes, there is a black sand beach that is located around 180 km away from Reykjavik known as the Reynisfjara Beach.
-It is located on the south coast of Iceland.
+It is one of the top beaches in Iceland located on the south coast of Iceland.

 A. The combination of volcanic activity and minerals and eruptions is what contributes to the sand becoming black around the beaches.
 It is why it is common in the volcanic active areas.